 Robin Hills Farm was just scrubland in 2014 when the land was purchased, but it’s rapidly turning into a cutting-edge operation with diverse farming practices working together.
 Their focus is on zero – zero net energy, zero waste – using one product of the growing cycle to sustain another part.

-When I happened across Robin Hills Farm on Facebook and saw it was hosting a “Zen Triathlon,” I had to find out more.
+When I happened across Robin Hills Farm on Facebook and saw they were hosting a “Zen Triathlon” in partnership with Breathe Yoga, I had to find out more.
 So I emailed them, and not only did they invite me out to show me what they’re doing, they hired me to handle the zero waste activities for the event!
 So I packed up my trusty Jeep and headed out there the afternoon of the event.

 Ben Wielechowski, the farm’s Education Director, welcomed me and explained the farm’s mission and how they’re developing their 129 acres.
 What had been neglected farmland, “covered in autumn olive,” Ben said, has transformed into an organic vegetable plot, animal pasture, and a mushroom forest, along with ponds, a running trail, and even an amphitheater.

 But primarily, Ben explained, they want to be “an educational and eco-tourist business.”
 They invite people to work on the farm for a day (or longer) and want to be a destination for school field trips.
 Under construction were a visitor’s center and restaurant featuring the farm’s produce, which they hoped to complete in the fall for their official grand opening.

 Among their innovative, mutually supporting practices is their “aquaponics” facility, in which waste from fish tanks provides nutrients to hydroponically grown vegetables.
 “This system uses 90 percent less water than conventional farming,” Ben explained.
 Solar panels are being installed on the buildings to cover their electricity needs, with no additional power from the grid.